tud-dud/lightning-mpp-simulator/README.md

 ## simulator

-A binary that using the `network-parser` to read the JSON files and simulates payments.
+A binary that uses the `network-parser` to read the JSON files and simulate payments in the LN.

 ## Build